AntoOnline/invoiceninja-4.5.34/README.md

 ## Step 2 - Run the container ##

+The image is stored in the Docker Hub at: [https://hub.docker.com/r/antoonline/invoiceninja-4.5.34](https://hub.docker.com/r/antoonline/invoiceninja-4.5.34).

 You can use the following docker-compose.yml example to run your container:

 ````